MockingbirdME/game_md/magic/arcane_powers.md

     * Cone (1+) - the spell or effect affects an area in a code starting at the target hex at one meter wide and continuing out getting one meter wider per meter the effect has traveled from the starting hex, the cone is X meters long.
 Additional successes can be used to extend the cone by one meter or half X meters, or to increase its starting width by one meter.
     * Fan (1+) - in between a burst and a cone this grants the spell effect in a semicircle with a radius of half X plus one.
 The Target hex is the center point along the straight edge of the AOE.
 Additional successes can be spent to increase the radius by one meter.
     * 3D (1) - made a spell or effects AOE as tall as it is long or wide, turning a burst into a sphere, a line into a wall, etc.
-* Arcane Targeting - spell/effect or skill, targeting, all mages
+* Arcane Targeting - spell/effect, targeting, all mages
     * (1+) - added to a spell with a range other than touch or self the spell may be thrown using the magical aptitude skill as it’s primary skill and add this power’s secondary skill as a relevant secondary skill.
 Additional successes may be spent to add X to the throw’s skill check total.
 * Augment Body - short, force, all mages
     * (1+) - target gains +X bonus, plus one per additional success spent, to all skill check results where body is the primary attribute.